 - a.
 TSS shall explain how the TOE meets FIA\MBE\EXT.3 at high level description.
 TSS may only state that the TOE implements PAD mechanism and may not disclose any information about the PAD mechanism itself in detail because such information may also be exploited by attackers - b.
 BMD shall provide additional information needed to explain the PAD mechanism within the scope of the assurance level claimed by [BIOPP-Module] - c.
-AGD guidance may provide information about how the TOE reacts when the artefact is detected a.
-TSS, BMD or AGD guidance states that the TOE prevents the use of the artefact during biometric enrolment
+AGD guidance may provide information about how the TOE reacts when the artefact is detected testing.
+The evaluator should not require a detailed design description of PAD from the developer because it's beyond the scope of assurance level claimed in [BIOPP-Module].